klyed/hivesmartchain/helm/burrow/README.md

 ### Genesis

-Burrow initializes any single blockchain via use of a `genesis.json` which defines what validators and accounts are given access to the permissioned blockchain when it is booted.
+HiveSmartChain initializes any single blockchain via use of a `genesis.json` which defines what validators and accounts are given access to the permissioned blockchain when it is booted.
 The chart imports the `genesis.json` file as a Kubernetes configmap and then mounts it in each node deployment.

 ### Validator Keys

 **NOTE: The chart has not been security audited and as such one should use the validator keys functionality of the chart at one's own risk.**

-Burrow blockchain nodes need to have a key available to them which has been properly registered within the `genesis.json` initial state.
+HiveSmartChain blockchain nodes need to have a key available to them which has been properly registered within the `genesis.json` initial state.
 The registered key is what enables a blockchain node to participate in the P2P validation of the network.
 The chart imports the validator key files as Kubernetes secrets, so the security of the blockchain is only as strong as the cluster's integrity.